ohuelab/ALLM-Ab/README.md

 This repository contains the code for ALLM-Ab, a multi-objective antibody optimization framework using protein language models.

-1. **bindinggym_offline**: Evaluation of active learning in offline settings using BindingGYM dataset
+1. **allmab_offline**: Evaluation of active learning in offline settings using BindingGYM dataset
-2. **flexddg_online**: Implementation of active learning in online settings using Flex ddG
+2. **allmab_online**: Implementation of active learning in online settings using Flex ddG

 ## Setup